robotfpv/web-whatsapp-bot/README.md

 * Important: Place the chrome driver with the script(both should be in the same folder).

+* Open web_whatsapp_bot.py with your favorite text editor

 * Edit the message to be sent on Whatsapp.